ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

 examples in this list will require the design and implementation of a program, which is normally the domain of the **creating** level.
-Since the study of proactive programming often requires the creation of source code, this task is supported with instructor-provided programs at less complex levels and done by the learner when more cognitive difficulty is expected.
+Since the study of proactive programming often requires the creation of source code, this task is supported with instructor-provided programs at less difficult levels and done by the learner when more cognitive challenge is appropriate.

 - **Remembering**: "Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers."